dakotafabro/dakotafabro/README.md

 ## 👾 Currently
 #### 🧑🏽‍💻 working on...
+- a LinkedIn course on building an API using Node.js, TypeScript, and Express
 - a mental health API
 - an app that would help others with ADHD manage their daily task load
 - an online tool that helps people structure an effective response in social or relational conflict